International Moving Company License #: FMC 022380N

 Cultural Differences Between the USA and Germany

-The USA and Germany are two of the most powerful countries in the world.
-Still, they have very different cultures and political systems.
-We dare say that the apparent similarities between these two countries are their prosperous economies and the high standard of living of the average citizen.
+The USA and Germany are two of the most powerful countries in the world, yet they have very different cultures and political systems.
+The apparent similarities between these two countries are primarily their prosperous economies and the high standard of living enjoyed by the average citizen.

 What’s on this page?